Seed packet & charm craft

 There are certain flowers that bees and butterflies seem to like more, like coneflowers and zinnias.
 Bees like blue, purple, white and yellow flowers...especially flat flowers like daisy's.
 The truth is though, they both like pretty much all flowers...so whatever you have will work!

-Fun fact: bees especially love catnip flowers.
+Fun facts: bees especially love catnip flowers.
 I can hear the bees buzzing around my catnip plants in summer from 10 feet away!
+Also, Milkweed is the only thing monarch caterpillars can eat, so it's essential to their survival.

 You can get seeds online, at feed stores like Tractor Supply or collect them yourself.
 I just cut down my Black Eyed Susan's last week and they were packed with seeds!
 If you haven't dead-headed or pulled out your flowers for the year, they're probably full of seeds right now.